kdewey13/CIS4914-Minimum_Commute_FPLI/README.md

     - xlsxwriter (writes xlsx files, only needed if the process_data module is implemented (i.e. if the input data file is not provided))
     - os (used to delete a created file, only needed if the process_data module is implemented (i.e. if the input data file is not provided))
 - For package deployment:
-    - packages: setuptools, wheel, and twine.
+    - packages: setuptools, wheel, and twine
-    - pypi account credentials (fplimincomm@gmail.com).
+    - pypi account credentials (fplimincomm@gmail.com)
+    - pypi API token for FPLI Minimum Commutes
+    - contact the repository owner or project lead for credentials
 - To make the API calls: valid Google Distance Matrix API product key.

 ####Input Data File Format Requirements